California State Route 195: History

 SR 195 was officially designated in the 1964 state highway renumbering.
 The original alignment continued past SR 111 and the Salton Sea before ending at US 60, which later became I-10, at the southern end of Joshua Tree National Park.
 The Division of Highways proposed deleting this part of the state highway in 1971, though similar plans had been revived in 1969.
 This portion was removed in 1972.

 In 1988, the California Transportation Commission (CTC) approved shifting SR 111 onto the new SR 86 expressway after it was completed, using SR 195 to make the connection.
 When the SR 86 expressway was fully constructed, SR 195 was to be removed from the state highway system according to state law; that expressway was finished in 2001.
 However, this removed the connection from the highway portion of SR 111 to the new expressway carrying both SR 111 and SR 86 north from the state highway system.
 Caltrans officially deleted most of SR 195 in 2009, leaving a gap in SR 111 following deletions of the old routing that was now bypassed by the expressway.
 In December 2014, with Riverside County and Caltrans both supporting, the CTC transferred the remaining portion of SR 195, from the new SR 86 expressway to SR 111, to become part of SR 111.
 SR 195 still appears in Caltrans documents dated from 2014.
+And the highway remains defined in section 495 of the California Streets and Highways Code, last amended by the California State Legislature in 1981.